 I did love the complex flavors and textures in the yellow mole stew however, and set about to make an easier version.
 The recipe below uses similar ingredients, but uses a mole spice blend instead of the fresh roasted chile peppers.

 I grow the Peruvian aji amarillo pepper on our farm and it is a beautiful yellow color with a bright complex flavor.
 The problem is, the aji amarillo pepper is also very spicy.
-In fact,it is considered to be four to twenty times hotter than a jalapeno.
+In fact,it is considered to be four times hotter than a jalapeño.

 That is not a problem of course, if you enjoy spicy foods, but it does detract from the subtle chocolatey warmth and sweetness of the mole spice blend flavors in this particular stew.

 If you want to try it with the aji amarillo blend, you can get the aji blend here.
 If you use it in the recipe below, add 1 tsp aji spice and back off of the mole spice blend from 3 tsp to 2 tsp.
 Just know that the aji blend is very hot!

 Low Carb Yellow Chicken Mole with Chayote Squash